The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Erythema

-Short definition: Post-treatment skin redness, a normal sign of local inflammatory response.
+Short definition: Post-treatment skin redness, a normal sign of the local inflammatory reaction.

-Post-laser erythema results from local vasodilation triggered by the physiological inflammatory response.
-It may persist for 24 to 72 hours.
-Intense erythema lasting longer than 72 hours, especially if accompanied by blisters or pain, should alert the practitioner to a possible burn or allergic reaction.
+Post-laser erythema results from the local vasodilation triggered by the normal inflammatory reaction.
+It can persist for 24 to 72 hours.
+Intense erythema persisting beyond 72 hours, accompanied by blisters or pain, should alert the skin therapist to a risk of burn or allergic reaction.

 F